 Playing cards

 ARCA52 reworks the fifty-two french playing cards while keeping them fully usable.
 The language of the cards is reimagined through a series of connections between animal figures and types of milanese architecture.
-The illustrations are hand-drawn by Raffaella Audiffredi, who signs each card.
-This gives the object a more artisanal, tangible, and unique quality.
 Each card becomes a small story.

 The animal represents a behavior and a personality.